EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/04-update-multiagentflow-class.md

 - **Add a step function for the Reviews Agent:**

-this is the review agent step function which is executed when the ReviewsEvent is emitted.
-Within this, we call the review agent that we previously defined in the agents/reviews_agent.py file
+This is the review agent step function, which is executed when the ReviewsEvent is emitted.
+Within this, we call the review agent that we previously defined in the agents/reviews_agent.py file.
 ```python
 # --- Reviews Agent Step Function ---
 @step